 3. Can I mix yarns?

-You can – but make sure both yarns drape similarly.
-Superwash yarns often stretch more, Non-Superwash remains more stable.
+You can – but make sure both yarns behave similarly.
+Superwash yarns often stretch more, Non-Superwash stays more stable.

-4. How do I recognize if a yarn is Superwash?
+4. How can I tell if a yarn is Superwash?

-This is usually on the label.
-Often you can also recognize it by the smoother surface and the gentle shine.
+This is usually indicated on the label.
+Often you can also recognize it by the smoother surface and the gentle sheen.

 Conclusion: Which yarn suits you?